-Project InnerEye develops machine learning techniques to augment and make clinicians productive to be able to cope with the growing demand on healthcare; help deliver precision medicine for better patient outcomes, and; understanding how we can combine medical imaging features with other types of data to change the way we do medicine today, with the goal of enabling personalized medicine.
-In practice, Project InnerEye turns multi-dimensional radiological images into measuring devices.
+Project InnerEye develops machine learning techniques to help augment and make clinicians productive to be able to cope with the growing demand on healthcare; help deliver precision medicine for better patient outcomes, and; understanding how we can combine medical imaging features with other types of data to change the way we do medicine today, with the goal of enabling personalized medicine.

 Project InnerEye builds upon many years of research in computer vision and machine learning.
-It employs algorithms such as Deep Decision Forests (as used already in Kinect and Hololens) as well as the latest Convolutional Neural Networks for the automatic, voxel-wise segmentation of medical images.
+It employs algorithms such as the latest Convolutional Neural Networks for the automatic, voxel-wise segmentation of medical images.

-Project InnerEye and Novartis are working together to develop image segmentation & analysis for smart and personalized delivery of therapies through the AI Exploration program.
+Project InnerEye and Novartis are working together on medical image deep learning models for personalized delivery of therapies through the AI Exploration program.

-Project InnerEye works closely with the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust through a deep research collaboration around radiotherapy.
+Project InnerEye has been working closely with the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust through a deep research collaboration around radiotherapy.

 “This collaboration between the InnerEye team at Microsoft, and the Department of Oncology at Addenbrooke’s is an example of the type of innovation that we wish to promote within the NHS.
 It is a good example of what can be achieved when the Trust works in collaboration with industry and the University in order to produce cutting edge technologies with real-world applications in patient care, to benefit the UK.”